OfqualGovUK/ofqual-standards-patterns/docs/standards/shutter-page-content.md

 * Otherwise, just give the day and date:
 >You will be able to use the service on Monday 6 October 2025.

-If there is a situation where the timings change, for example the service needs to remain unavailable for longer than anticipated, the shutter page should be updated with the new, confirmed time when it is expected to become available again.

 ### User data

 _This section may optionally be present._